The Durham Academy News Feed recently highlighted remarks made by the American Immigration...

-In March, 2013, the LAC, in collaboration with Cleary, Gottlieb, Steen & Hamilton, filed a lawsuit alleging that CBP officers at Dulles Airport in Virginia unlawfully detained a U.S. citizen child for more than twenty hours, deprived her of contact with her parents, and then effectively deported her to Guatemala.
+In March, 2013, the American Immigration Council, in collaboration with Cleary, Gottlieb, Steen & Hamilton, filed a lawsuit alleging that CBP officers at Dulles Airport in Virginia unlawfully detained a U.S. citizen child for more than twenty hours, deprived her of contact with her parents, and then effectively deported her to Guatemala.
 The case was one of ten complaints filed the same week to highlight CBP abuses along the northern and southern borders.
 (For more information, see CBP Abuse of Authority.)

 According to the Complaint, the girl was returning home from Guatemala when her flight was diverted from New York to Dulles due to inclement weather.
 After CBP agents stamped the girl’s passport, they directed her grandfather, with whom she was traveling, to secondary inspection due to an issue with his immigration papers, and both he and the girl were detained.
-CBP detained E.R. with her grandfather for the next 20 plus hours, gave her only a cookie and soda during the entire time, and provided her nowhere to nap other than the cold floor.
+CBP detained the girl with her grandfather for the next 20 plus hours, gave her only a cookie and soda during the entire time, and provided her nowhere to nap other than the cold floor.

 Lawsuit Against DHS for Failure to Disclose Records on “Voluntary” Returns